-An amputation injury lawyer can help if you suffered an amputation as a result of negligence or medical malpractice.
+A Philadelphia amputation injury lawyer can help if you suffered an amputation as a result of negligence or medical malpractice.
 Amputations that occur after a motor vehicle accident, burn injury, or other catastrophic injury deserve the attention of a lawyer experienced with amputations and the devastating impact these injuries have on victims.
 Over 185,000 amputations are performed annually.
 The loss of a limb affects an individual’s physical, emotional, and mental wellness.
-An amputation injury lawyer can help secure your future and assist financially with your recovery.
+A Philadelphia amputation injury lawyer can help secure your future and assist financially with your recovery.

 The Wieand Law Firm represents clients throughout Pennsylvania and New Jersey who have sustained amputation injuries.
 Our attorneys are committed to helping injured victims obtain compensation and medical care to make a positive impact in their lives.
 We work closely with our clients to understand their situation and needs, thoroughly investigate the claim, and hold responsible parties liable to obtain the best possible compensation for our client’s financial and emotional losses.